Portsmouth, New Hampshire: Sports

-The Seacoast United Phantoms are a soccer team based in Portsmouth.
-Founded in 1996, the team plays in the Northeast Division of USL League Two (USL2), one of the unofficial fourth-tier leagues of the American Soccer Pyramid.

 Freedom Rugby Football Club is a men's rugby union team based in Portsmouth, founded in the summer of 2014.
 The club is an active member of USA Rugby and New England Rugby Football Union (NERFU).

-The New England Lightning of the American Basketball Association (ABA) have played at Portsmouth High School since 2024.

 Government

 The city of Portsmouth operates under a council-manager system of government.
-Portsmouth elects a nine-member at-large City Council to serve as the city's primary legislative body.
-The candidate who receives the most votes is designated the Mayor (currently Deaglan McEachern), while the candidate receiving the second-highest vote total is designated the Assistant Mayor (currently Joanna Kelley).
-While the mayor and council convene to establish municipal policy, the City Manager (currently Karen Conard) oversees the city's day-to-day operations.
+Portsmouth elects a nine-member at-large city council to serve as the city's primary legislative body.
+The candidate who receives the most votes is designated the mayor (currently Deaglan McEachern), while the candidate receiving the second-highest vote total is designated the assistant mayor (currently Joanna Kelley).
+While the mayor and council convene to establish municipal policy, the city manager (currently Karen Conard) oversees the city's day-to-day operations.